-The consequences of a DUI conviction are far reaching.
+The consequences of a DUI conviction are far-reaching.
 If convicted, you will have a permanent criminal record.
 Your license will be suspended.
-You will have to attend substance abuse counselling.
+You will have to attend substance abuse counseling.
 You will pay significant court costs and fines.
 You also face jail time.

 But DUI is also an area where having a trained attorney can make the difference between guilt and innocence.
 DUI cases almost always involve scientific evidence.
 Scientific evidence is complicated and an area that opens the door for mistakes on the part of the police and prosecutors.

 It's also important to know that even if you're convicted of DUI, you may be eligible to get a restricted license so that you can drive to school or work.
 If you're sentenced to jail time, you may also be able to serve the sentence on weekends so that you can still work.